-The discount rate is in accordance with guidelines from Norsk Regnskapsstiftelse at 31 August 2015, which was the best estimate of the rate at the time the basis for the calculation was set in October 2015.
-The effect of the increase in the long term interest rates towards the end of this year and the new guidelines at 31 December 2015 have been considered immaterial.
+The discount rate is set to 2.3 percent, which was the best estimate of the rate at the time the basis for the calculation was set in October 2016.
+The effect of the increase in the long term interest rates towards the end of this year and the new guidelines at 31 December 2016, have been considered immaterial.

 Due to the financial turmoil in Europe, the 10 year state bond interest has been unnaturally low.
-For this reason, Norsk Regnskapsstiftelse (NRS) in their 2014 and 2015 guidelines has recommended that the interest used for pension calculations should be set based upon preference bonds with sufficient liquidity (known as OMF-bonds).
+For this reason, Norsk Regnskapsstiftelse (NRS) in their 2015 and 2016 guidelines has recommended that the interest used for pension calculations should be set based upon preference bonds with sufficient liquidity (known as OMF-bonds).
 Over time it's assumed that the wage increase should not exceed the discount rate.
-TOMRA has consequently since 2013 calculated its pension liabilities based upon the implicit interest in OMF-bonds.
+TOMRA has consequently since 2013 calculated its pension liabilities based upon the implicit interest in OMF-bond.

 Until the end of 2006 all employees in Norway were covered by a collective pension plan, where the insured pension plans covered employees in permanent positions of at least 50 percent of full time employment and below an age of 57 years at the employment date.
 The pension plan was structured as a retirement net agreement in that it guaranteed a supplement to the State benefits.
-There has not been any agreements for compensation of reductions in State benefits.
+There have not been any agreements for compensation of reductions in State benefits.
 The plan gives a right to defined future benefits (defined benefit plan).
 The benefit is mainly dependent upon years within the plan, salary at date of retirement and compensation from the State.
 The obligations are covered through Storebrand insurance company.
-The plan should ensure that the employees would get a pension of about 65 percent of salary, if they had full contribution time, limited upwards to 12G.
+The plan should ensure that employees would get a pension of about 65 percent of salary, if they had full contribution time, limited upwards to 12G.

 In 2007, TOMRA established a defined contribution plan, where TOMRA contributes 5% of salary between 1 and 6G and 8% of salary between 6 and 12G.
-The old defined benefit plan for salary up to 12G was closed for new members at the same time, so all new employees from January 2007 are members of the defined contribution plan.
+The old defined benefit plan for salary up to 12G was at the same time closed for new members, so all new employees from January 2007 are members of the defined contribution plan instead.